We'll help upskill your teams in a variety of cybersecurity disciplines.

-The Tesserent one-day First Responder training is a technical and hands on workshop that will introduce attendees to various open source and free tools that can be used to capture and analyse artifacts that are critical during an incident investigation.
+The Tesserent one-day First Responder training is a hands-on workshop that will introduce attendees to various open source and free tools that can be used to capture and analyse artefacts that are critical during an incident investigation.

 Tesserent is also pleased to offer our clients engaging, and effective, tailored Cybersecurity Awareness Training.

 The main objective of this engagement is to uplift the security knowledge of your application development team - ensuring applications are developed using best-of-breed security techniques.

 This course is 2 full days of training, delivered remotely via video conferencing.

 Gives an overview of security concepts that will be covered in the course so that students are aware of the types of security flaws, attacks and mitigation techniques they will be learning.

 A broken access control issue occurs when a user is able to bypass a current policy and is able to access data and/or functionality outside of their intended permission.